marmistrz/marmistrz-linux-setup/notebook/mint-17.md

 Install bumblebee-ui.
 Override the date format in lockscreen (FIXME: to what?)

-Copy the config files (setting brightness on boot)
+Copy the config files (fix Redshift, setting brightness on boot) // FIXME: deprecate brightness hack in favor of sysvinit-brightness
+Remember to change your username in `conf/home`!!!

     cp -av conf/* /